Get started with Fortnox ↔ HubSpot

 - Toggle if the sync of products should be active.
 This is synced every 30 minutes.

-- Fortnox invoice to Deal pipeline
+- Fortnox invoice to HubSpot

 -